Recycling Icon

 If you have any questions about recycling, donating, and how to reuse materials please contact the Nassau County Soil & Water Conservation District at 516 - 364 - 5860 or srooney@nassau.org

-One of the biggest ways you can impact the world is with your wallet.
-Buying sustainably sourced and packaged products (less single use plastic) helps by preventing waste before recycling needs to occur.
+Buying sustainably sourced and packaged products made from highly recyclable materials like Steel, Copper, Aluminum helps by preventing waste before recycling needs to occur.
+Plastic is not an easily recyclable material, each time it is refined it's strength degrades.
+It is estimated that only 5% - 10% of plastic is able to be recycled, purchasing less plastic packaging and less single use plastic is the solution to reducing plastic waste.
 Americans throw away billions of pounds of clothing each year, shopping at thrift stores and in clearance sections is fun, affordable, and helps reduce clothing waste.

 Reduce Reuse Recycle